mudl0rd/mudl0rd/README.md

 #### Random code alchemist

 - ⚙️ C/C++/x86 ASM/GLSL
-- 🌍 Mostly random experimental code which has no real use anywhere, by anyone, at any time.
+- 🌍 **Makes random experimental code that has no real use anywhere, by anyone, at any time.**
-- 💅 Tinkers with graphics rendering, optimization, compression, emulation